dragonnomada/school-board/docs/Tutorial.md

 ## Introduction

 In the next document you can follow step by step the process to build this project.

-The first step is design the diagram in the Architector Pro Editor, follow by generate the source codes and finally setup the *views* and *apis*.
+The first step is design the diagram in the Architector Pro Editor, following by generate the source codes and finally setup the *views* and *apis*.

 ## 1. Create The Project Diagram